 Camping is available on the Broken Group Islands from May to October.
-The overnight camping permit must be purchased prior to departure at one of the following locations:
+The overnight camping permit must be purchased online prior to departure.

 Or by calling Parks Canada at 250-726-3500 Monday through Friday (8 a.m. - 4 p.m.
 PST) or the Pacific Rim Visitor Centre at 250-726-4212.